-The best way to get support for my projects is to use the Radio Artisan Yahoo Group.
+The best way to get support for my projects is to use the Radio Artisan Group on Groups.io.
 Membership is free and instantly approved, however new members have their first few postings moderated.
 Please search the forum before posting to see if your issue has been addressed before.
 Please do not post support requests in Github Issues areas.

 Please, please, please read the documentation on this site.
 Too often I get questions that can be easily answered by simply reading the documentation.